LAST UPDATED: 5/14/23 – Everything You Need to Visit the Galápagos Islands

 - You have to sleep on a boat (accommodations aren’t horrible, but it can be tough for those who get seasick easily).

-- You will be spending 16+ hours a day on a boat.
+- Spending 16+ hours a day on a boat.

 - You will be with the same group of people for the whole trip.